szeitlin/szeitlin-blog/content/posts/engineering/data-eng-is-real-eng.md

 The customers for data engineering are usually all internal.
 That's the major difference.

+The customers for data engineering may include, but are not limited to:

+- data science/machine learning engineers
+- business analysts
+- marketing
+- sales
+- customer support teams
+- finance
+- the board
+- product managers
+- engineers

 But this is also true for another team of engineers who are essential to a software business: your devops team.

 You could just look at it as another form of backend infrastructure: the front end doesn't work without the back end.

 Similarly, many parts of the business are serving garbage, or not running at all, without data.
+But this kind of work can feel thankless at times, because in some ways it's kind of invisible.

 We are often, but not always, like a separate startup within a company.
 By that I mean, we usually do most, if not all, our own devops and product management.